Talltale-Studios/Nine-Patch-Button-for-Godot-3.x/README.md

 ### Script Variables

 #### Button Texture Properties
-- **Normal Texture** - The texture to display by default, when the button is not in the disabled, focused, hovered, or pressed state.
+- **Enabled Normal Texture** - The texture to display when the button is enabled and is not in the focused, hovered, or pressed state.
-- **Hovered Texture** - The texture to display when the mouse hovers over the button.
+- **Enabled Hover Texture** - The texture to display when the button is enabled in conjunction with the mouse hovering over it.
-- **Focused Texture** - The texture to display when the button has mouse or keyboard focus.
+- **Enabled Focus Texture** - The texture to display when the button is enabled in conjunction with it having mouse or keyboard focus.
-- **Pressed Texture** - The texture to display when the button has been, or is being, pressed down.
+- **Enabled Pressed Texture** - The texture to display when the button is enabled in conjunction with it being, or having been, pressed down.
-- **Pressed Hovered Texture** - The texture to display when the button has been, or is being, pressed down in conjunction with the mouse hovering over it.
+- **Enabled Pressed Hover Texture** - The texture to display when the button is enabled in conjunction with it being, or having been, pressed down and with the mouse hovering over it.
-- **Pressed Hovered Texture** - The texture to display when the button has been, or is being, pressed down in conjunction with it having mouse or keyboard focus.
+- **Enabled Pressed Focus Texture** - The texture to display when the button is enabled in conjunction with it being, or having been, pressed down with it having mouse or keyboard focus.

+- **Disabled Normal Texture** - The texture to display when the button is disabled and is not in the hovered, focused, or pressed state.
+- **Disabled Hover Texture** - The texture to display when the button is disabled in conjunction with the mouse hovering over it.
+- **Disabled Focus Texture** - The texture to display when the button is disabled in conjunction with it having mouse or keyboard focus.
-- **Disabled Texture** - The texture to display when the button is disabled.
+- **Disabled Pressed Texture** - The texture to display when the button is disabled in conjunction with it being, or having been, pressed down.
-- **Disabled Hovered Texture** - The texture to display when the button is disabled in conjunction with the mouse hovering over it.
+- **Disabled Pressed Hover Texture** - The texture to display when the button is disabled in conjunction with it being, or having been, pressed down and with the mouse hovering over it.
-- **Disabled Focused Texture** - The texture to display when the button is disabled in conjunction with it having mouse or keyboard focus.
+- **Disabled Pressed Focus Texture** - The texture to display when the button is disabled in conjunction with it being, or having been, pressed down with it having mouse or keyboard focus.

 #### Button Audio Properties
 - **Hovered Sound** - The [AudioStream](https://docs.godotengine.org/en/stable/classes/class_audiostream.html) object to play when the mouse hovers over the button.